U.S. FDA authorizes Pfizer COVID-19 vaccine for emergency use

 The United States has agreed to buy 200 million doses of Moderna’s two-dose vaccine.
 The government also has supply deals with J&J and AstraZeneca, but authorization of those vaccines are not imminent.

-Top U.S. infectious diseases expert Dr. Anthony Fauci said if distribution goes well and enough Americans agree to get vaccinated, relief for a pandemic weary nation may be on the horizon.
+Top U.S. infectious diseases expert Dr. Anthony Fauci said if distribution goes well and enough Americans agree to get vaccinated, relief for a pandemic weary nation may be on the horizon, with enough immunizations providing safety for the ‘herd’ of collective society.

-“As we get to the end of 2021, we could approach very much some degree of normality that is close to where we were before.”
+“By the end of summer or end of third quarter, we may actually have enough herd immunity protecting our society,” he said.

 Additional reporting by Ann Maria Shibu in Bengaluru, Tim Ahmann and Eric Beech in Washington and Carl O’Donnell in New York; Editing by Caroline Humer, Bill Berkrot, Leslie Adler, Daniel Wallis, Peter Henderson, Sonya Hepinstall and Raju Gopalakrishnan